cwagdev/RWDevCon-Countdown/0-For-Instructor/3-Lab.markdown

 ![](./3-Lab-Assets/WidgetShowsPictures.png)  ![](./3-Lab-Assets/WidgetAverageColorImage.png)

 You can tell that the image is not being seen through the glass view when you compare the images side by side.
-Rather the average color is computed and displayed as low memory usage image.
+Rather the average color is computed and displayed as a low-memory usage image.
 Using this image helps considerably when there are three countdowns in the widget.